14.03.2025 - 26.04.2025

 Thema: GNYP Gallery has the great pleasure in inviting you to the opening of Not Quite Paradise, the first solo exhibition of the American artist Lizzy Lunday in Berlin, on view from October 8 to November 26, 2022.
 The opening will take place on Saturday, October 8, 2022, between 5 and 8 pm at Knesebeckstr.
 96, 10623 Berlin.

-Ort: GNYP Gallery bis: 2022-08-27
+Ort: GNYP bis: 2022-08-27

 Künstler: Ariane Heloise Hughes